-Subject to the general guidelines mentioned above, texting is allowed between coaches and athletes during the hours from 7am until 10pm.
+Subject to the general guidelines mentioned above, texting is allowed between coaches and athletes during the hours from 7am until 10pm (earlier only if the team is traveling to a tournament).
 Texting only shall be used for the purpose of communicating information directly related to team activities.